Short Stack Kitchen

 Instructions

-3. Make Crumb Topping - In a small bowl, whisk together all-purpose flour, white sugar, brown sugar and cinnamon.
+• Make Crumb Topping - In a small bowl, whisk together all-purpose flour, white sugar, brown sugar, cinnamon and salt.
 Drizzle in melted butter and toss the mixture together with a fork until crumbs form.
 Place in the fridge until needed.

 Notes